 Look, you’re going to be boxing up those Christmas decorations in a few days, anyway, so you might as well pack up some fresh (and cheap) ones.

-Although it’s true that big discounts on holiday decor start as soon as the day after Christmas, rein in your reindeer for just a few days, when retailers really raze those prices to the ground.
+Although it’s true that big discounts on holiday decor start as soon as the day after Christmas so decorations aren’t the worst things to buy the day after Christmas, rein in your reindeer for just a few days until retailers really raze those prices to the ground.
 Half off isn’t uncommon on Dec.
-26, but you can do better; through the first few days of January in 2017, retailers like Wayfair and Pottery Barn lowered prices on holiday decorations by about 70 percent all the way up to 89 percent.
+26, but you can do better; in the first few days of January, retailers like Home Depot and Yankee Candle have lowered prices on holiday decorations by 75 percent.

 More Than You Need

-With the discounts abundant, it’s very easy to get caught up in the excitement of a good bargain, but the easiest way to save money is to not spend it at all.
+With the discounts abundant, it’s very easy to get caught up in the excitement of a good bargain, but the easiest way to save money is to not spend it at all on Boxing Day shopping.